HuyaneMatsu/hata/docs/topics/wip_plugins.md

 ## Directory based plugins

-As mentioned above if a directory has an `__init__.py`, only that file will be loaded.
+As mentioned above if a directory has an `__init__.py` then only that file will be loaded.
-Altho when a plugin's **sub-module is imported** the file will be automatically registered as a plugin as well.
+Although when a plugin's **sub-module is imported** the file will be automatically registered as a plugin as well.
 This becomes really handy when dealing with bigger (multi-file) commands.

 ### Plugin trees

-By importing a plugin from an other one, a plugin tree is built internally.
+By importing a plugin from another one, a plugin tree is built internally.
 These trees can be used to decide which files should be grouped together when unloading / reloading plugins.

 As an example: